-DP3 is a blend of aqueous buffers and a paraffin solvent (orange oil).
+DP1 and DP2 are a blend of aqueous buffers and a paraffin solvent (orange oil).
 Because of these properties it can act as both a deparaffinzing agent and a reydration agent thus eliminating the requirement for transferring the paraffin tissues through a series of graded xylenes and alcohol.
-Deparaffinization occurs rapidly at temperatures in excess of 50 C. (Range 50 - 80 C).
+Deparaffinization occurs rapidly at temperatures in excess of 50 C. (Range 50 - 60 C).
 In contrast to other aqueous deparaffinization reagents, the paraffin is completely removed from both around and beneath the tissues.

-DP3 deparaffinization is compatible with Immunohistochemistry.
+DP1 and DP2 deparaffinization are compatible with Immunohistochemistry.